tomerh2001/israeli-banks-sure-importer/README.md

 `israeli-banks-sure-importer` logs into supported Israeli banks with [`israeli-bank-scrapers`](https://github.com/eshaham/israeli-bank-scrapers) and imports the scraped activity into [Sure](https://github.com/we-promise/sure) through Sure's public API.

-This project is for Sure, not Actual Budget and not a standalone exporter.

 ## What It Does

 - Scrapes supported Israeli banks and credit-card providers through `israeli-bank-scrapers`